jidicula/vci-check/README.md

 The full list of trusted issuers is available in the [VCI Directory](https://github.com/the-commons-project/vci-directory).

+## Deploying

+You can deploy it via Docker CLI with `docker run ghcr.io/jidicula/vci-check:latest`

 # vci-check/checker

 This repo also provides the Go package `checker`, containing types corresponding to the VCI directory and functions for working with them.